aslamhus/aslamhus/README.md

 I wrote my own Database and Query Builder classes with a fluent interface design to simply MYSQL queries that are modular and easy to use.
 I tried to balance flexibiltiy with complexity, leaving room to scale the classes for more sophisticated queries, while also avoiding unncessary bloat.
 I wrote a higher level Search Class to allow me to perform FULLTEXT match...against searches and searche that leverage the LIKE operator with wildcards.
 I enjoyed writing with the fluent design pattern because it makes code very readable and flexible.

+### React piano keyboard

+For a coming soon landing page for a jazz radio station, I built a simple piano keyboard which is playable with touch or the mouse.
+See it in action [https://sweethunder.ca](sweetthunder.ca)

 ### React Table Component
 I other Table component libraries slick and beautiful but often limited in terms of functionality.
 I built my own Table component that handles operations like sorting, filtering, pagination and select and deleting rows.